ultraleap/UnityPlugin/docs/content/650-Graphic-Renderer.md

 Deprecation Notice
 -------
-<ins><b>This module is deprecated as of October 6th, 2020.
-It should still function with Core version 4.4.0 and Unity 2019 versions but future support may degrade.</b></ins>
+**This module is deprecated as of October 6th, 2020.
+It should still function with Core version 4.4.0 and Unity 2019 versions but future support may degrade.**

 Introduction
 -------